 The Company files income tax returns in the U.S. federal jurisdiction and two state jurisdictions.
 Deferred taxes are provided for the temporary differences between the financial reporting basis and the tax basis of the Company's assets and liabilities.
-The temporary differences that give rise to the Company's deferred tax assets and liabilities at December 30, 2020 are approximately as follows:
+The temporary differences that give rise to the Company's deferred tax assets and liabilities are approximately as follows: